asherbernardi/jsgfplugin/README.md

 The Jsgf plugin should be the first option.
 Click install, then restart your IDE.

+_NOTE:_ You must have Intellij installed with version 2019.3.3 or later, otherwise the plugin will not show up in marketplace.

 ## What this plugin supports

 - syntax highlighting